yuvalmGS/gigaspaces-wiki-jekyll/xap97net/gigaspaces-services-manager.markdown

 ![ServicesManager.jpg](/attachment_files/dotnet/ServicesManager.jpg)

+{% note %}
-{% exclamation %} **Note:** Some operations require elevated permissions - make sure you run with appropriate permissions.
+**Note:** Some operations require elevated permissions - make sure you run with appropriate permissions.
 If you're using Windows Vista or later and UAC is turned on, it is recommended to use 'Run As Administrator' (for more info see: [http://support.microsoft.com/kb/922708](http://support.microsoft.com/kb/922708))
+{%endnote%}

 # Advanced